-Access Point mode
+Wireless Settings Access Point Mode

 In Access Point mode, the DAP-2690 functions as a wireless AP.
-After completing the desired settings, click the Save button to let your changes take effect.
+After configuring the desired settings, click the Save button.

-Wireless Band: Select either 2.4 GHz or 5 GHz from the drop-
+Wireless Band: Select either 2.4 GHz or 5 GHz from the drop-down menu.

-down menu.

-Mode: | Select Access Point from the drop-down menu.

-The other three choices are WDS with AP, WDS,

-and Wireless Client.
+Mode: Select Access Point from the drop-down menu.
+The other three choices are WDS with AP, WDS, and Wireless Client.